 This material is separated from the main continuity, usually in the form of special episodes or even Bonus Material

-, but it's not treated as if it was fully in canon either.
+, but it's not treated as if it was fully in canonicity either.
 Its continuity status is "No, Except Yes

 As opposed to the Canon Discontinuity

-later, this "Optional Continuity" implicitly was not firmly tied into Canon
+later, this "Optional Continuity" implicitly was not firmly tied into Canonicity

 to begin with.
 Unlike Big Lipped Alligator Moment

 , it's not just a random throwaway gag that pops up unexpectedly only to sink forever, it's a complete piece of continuity not thrown away, but still set aside.
 While it cannot participate

 in over-arching storylines

 , it serves to highlight characters or setting that do